coincubellc/coincube/README.md

 </p>

 1. From inside of the `back` folder, generate a new seed `python generate_vault_seed.py` which will generate a new seed.
-2. Paste the entire encoded key except for the preceding as a string on lines 18 and 113 of `docker-compose.yml` in the root `coincube` directory.
+2. Paste the entire encoded key as a string on lines 18 and 113 of `docker-compose.yml` in the root `coincube` directory.
 4. Save `docker-compose.yml`.

 ### Building and Running the App
-You will need <a href="https://docker.com" target="_blank">Docker</a>.

 From inside of the root `coincube` directory, build/run the Docker container(s):
 ```
 docker-compose build